-HCBS Settings Requirements Evidence Compliance Level Remediation Strategies and Timeline 1 Federal Requirement #1: The setting is integrated in and supports full access of individuals receiving Medicaid HCB services to the greater community, including opportunities to seek employment and work in competitive integrated settings, engage in community life, control personal resources, and receive services in the community, to the same degree of access as individuals not receiving Medicaid HCB services.
+HCBS Settings Requirements Evidence Compliance Level Remediation Strategies and Timeline 1 services to the gi settings, engage Federal Requirement #1: The setting is integrated in and supports full access of individuals receiving Medicaid HCB services to the greater community, including opportunities to seek employment and work in competitive integrated settings, engage in community life, control personal resources, and receive servces in the community, to the same degree of access as individuals not receiving Medicaid HCB services.
 1a The setting is integrated in and supports full access to the greater community to the same degree of access as individuals not receiving Medicaid HCB Services WIC § 14521 - General Provisions "It is the intent of the Legislature in authorizing this Medi-Cal benefit to establish and continue a community-based system of quality adult day health care services that will accomplish all of the following: (a) Ensure that elderly persons and adults with disabilities will not be institutionalized prematurely and inappropriately. (b) Provide appropriate health and social services designed to maintain elderly persons in their own communities. (c) Establish adult day health care centers in locations easily accessible to persons who are economically disadvantaged.
 Encourage the establishment of rural alternative adult day health care centers that are designed to make adult day health care accessible to elderly persons and adults with disabilities living in rural areas."
 Relevance: This program authority supports that CBAS centers are integrated in the greater community-"It is the intent of the Legislature in authorizing this Medi-Cal benefit to establish and continue a community-based system of quality adult day health care services" It requires CBAS settings to be in locations that are easily accessible in the community to a variety of population groups including persons who are economically disadvantaged, and to Partially Compliant The State inserted all of the federal HCB settings requirements for non-residential settings into the CBAS section of the Medi-Cal Provider Manual.
 The target date for publication by June 30, 2018, was met.
-The State revised the ADHC/CBAS statutes to include the HCB settings requirements for non-residential provide health and social services to keep participants in the community and prevent institutionalization.
-"However, this programauthority does not specify explicitly "to the same degree of access as individuals not receiving Medicaid HCB Services."
-Therefore, it is partially compliant.
+The State revised the ADHC/CBAS statutes to include the HCB settings requirements for non- residential and Other Requirements provide health and social services to keep participants in the settings.
+The community and prevent institutionalization" However, this target date for programauthority does not specify explicitly "to the same completion by degree of access as individuals not receiving Medicaid HCB December 31, Services."
+Therefore. it is partially compliant.
+2021, was met.
+T-22 §54329 - Medical Social Services (a) Medical social services shall as a minimum: (5) Provide counseling and referral to available community resources.
+(8) Serve as liaison with other community agencies who may be providing services to a participant and work with these agencies to coordinate all services delivered to the participant to meet the participant's needs and avoid duplication.
+Liaison shall include, but not be limited to the following agencies: (A) In-Home Supportive Services in the county welfare department.
+(B) Home Health Agency providers.
+The State will continue to determine CBAS center compliance with all of the HCB settings and person-centered planning requirements during the onsite validation of the CBAS Provider Self- Assessment (PSA) Survey for all CBAS centers at the time of their certification renewal process every two years